Prashigarg/stock_analytics/README.md

  # Frontend

- HTML(Hypertext Markup Language) is used for structuring the content and layout of web pages, providing the foundation for the user interface.
+ ●HTML(Hypertext Markup Language) is used for structuring the content and layout of web pages, providing the foundation for the user interface.